dudung/butiran/content/posts/25/d/54-ui-design-elements-2.md

 ## todo
-+ Create OutputBox similar to this one for text but advance it with canvas for graphic.
++ Create TextareaBox similar to this one for text but advance it with canvas for graphic.
 For now the svg will be not used.

 ## refs